perindopril (pronounced per-in-do-pril) and indapamide (pronounced in-dap-a-mide)

 treatments using bee, wasp or ant venom).

-You have recently suffered from diarrhoea or vomiting.
+You have recently suffered from diarrhoea or vomiting, or are dehydrated.

 You are on a salt restricted diet or use salt substitutes which contain potassium.